Biokareem/Detecting-Human-Stress-with-the-WESAD-Dataset-From-Signal-to-Prediction/README.md

    - Biosppy filters on ECG, EDA, Resp

 2. **Window Segmentation**
-   We fixed each window to **60 seconds** (42 000 samples at 700 Hz), and generated three separate segmentations by shifting the window start by:
+   I fixed each window to **60 seconds** (42 000 samples at 700 Hz), and generated three separate segmentations by shifting the window start by:
    - **10 s** (7 000 samples)
    - **20 s** (14 000 samples)
    - **30 s** (21 000 samples)